GaloisInc/BESSPIN-GFE/README.md

 version of `riscv-openocd` from the included submodule, placing an executable in `/usr/local/bin/openocd`.

-The `download-toolchains.sh` script downloads a 1.1GB archive containing pre-built copies of both the newlib (`riscv64-unknown-elf-*`) and Linux (`riscv64-unknown-linux-gnu-*`) variants of the GNU toolchain, which should be unpacked into `/opt/riscv` after backing up any files which may already exist there.
+We provide a 1.1GB archive
+containing pre-built copies of both the newlib (`riscv64-unknown-elf-*`) and Linux (`riscv64-unknown-linux-gnu-*`) variants of the GNU toolchain, which should be unpacked into `/opt/riscv` after backing up any files which may already exist there.
-The archive is served from Google Drive from Galois' OwnCloud service, using [this link](https://owncloud-tng.galois.com/index.php/s/px1IPhZ7Oburyvs) in your browser, and saving the archive in the install directory.
+The archive is served from Google Drive from Galois' OwnCloud service, retrieve it by using [this link](https://owncloud-tng.galois.com/index.php/s/px1IPhZ7Oburyvs) in your browser, and saving the archive in the `install` directory.

 The scripts should be run directly from the root of this repo:
 ```bash